Continuing Education Activity

 Hepatitis A

-The virus is mostly transmitted through the fecal-oral route.
-This is most prevalent in developing countries with poor hygiene and sanitation, which results in food and water contamination.
+Hepatitis A virus (HAV) is a positive-sense, single-stranded RNA virus belonging to the family Picornaviridae with a single serotype worldwide.[3]
+The virus is mainly transmitted through the fecal-oral route and is most prevalent in developing countries with poor hygiene and sanitation due to food and water contamination.
 The virus can be transmitted through sexual contact and rarely through blood exposure in injecting drug users during a blood transfusion.
+The average incubation period for HAV is 30 days.
+HAV has the highest concentration in the feces, serum, and saliva, respectively.
+HAV is also transmitted through sexual contact.
+Chronic sequelae among persons infected with HAV have not been reported.
+Intrauterine and perinatal transmission of HAV is a rare occurrence.[4][5]

 Hepatitis B

-Hepatitis B virus does not cross the placenta and cannot infect the fetus unless there have been breaks in the maternal-fetal barrier.
+Hepatitis B virus (HBV) is an enveloped, partially double-stranded virus with a circular DNA genome belonging to the family Hepadnavirus.
+Chronic HBV infection is associated with cirrhosis and hepatocellular carcinoma.
+HBV does not cross the placenta and cannot infect the fetus unless there have been breaks in the maternal-fetal barrier.
 Perinatal transmission accounts for more than 50% of cases worldwide.
-Pregnant women with chronic hepatitis B and positive hepatitis B virus E antigen (HBeAg) have a 90% likelihood of their newborns being infected with the hepatitis B virus.[6]
+Pregnant women with chronic HBV and positive HBV E antigen (HBeAg) have a 90% likelihood of their newborns being infected with HBV.[6]
+Other modes of transmission include sexual intercourse, body fluids, and blood transfusion.

 Hepatitis C

-The major mode of transmission of HCV is mostly through parental transmission, which includes infected blood transmission, intravenous drug users sharing needles, sexual contact, and mother-to-child transmission.[8]
+Hepatitis C virus (HCV) is a partially double-stranded, plus-sense RNA virus with 11 major genotypes and 15 subtypes.[7]
+Acute HCV infection occurs during the first 6 months after exposure.
+Failure to clear the HCV after 6 months would progress to chronic HCV.
+HCV is a significant cause of cirrhosis and hepatocellular carcinoma worldwide.
+The primary mode of transmission of HCV is mostly through parental transmission, which includes infected blood transmission, intravenous drug users sharing needles, sexual contact, and mother-to-child transmission.[8]
 Vertical (mother-to-child) transmission is the leading cause of HCV infection in children.
-Perinatal transmission of HCV is mostly during the last month of pregnancy or delivery.
+Perinatal transmission of HCV is mainly during the last month of pregnancy or delivery.
+Invasive procedures, eg, amniocentesis and chronic villus sampling, break the maternal-fetal barrier.
+This increases the risk of vertical transmission of HCV during pregnancy and delivery.

 Hepatitis D